Hillary A. Frommer

-Prior to joining Elman Freiberg PLLC, Hillary was counsel at Farrell Fritz, P.C., where she was responsible for all aspects of litigation and negotiated settlements.
-For the past decade, Hillary has served as a member of the board of directors of ParentChild+, an international nonprofit organization dedicated to breaking the cycle of poverty for low-income families.
+Prior to joining Elman Freiberg PLLC, Hillary was counsel at Farrell Fritz, P.C.
+For more than a decade, Hillary served as a member of the board of directors of ParentChild+, an international nonprofit organization dedicated to breaking the cycle of poverty for low-income families.

-Represented the interests of 19 family members in the multi-million dollar contested probate proceeding of heiress Huguette Clark, one of the largest monetary trusts and estate cases brought in New York.
+Represented the interests of 19 family members in the multi-million dollar contested probate proceeding of heiress Huguette Clark, one of the largest monetary trust and estate cases ever brought in New York.

 Successfully represented the interests of the heirs of Robert Cohen, founder of Hudson News, in an appeal that prevented the Executor of the Estate of Claudia Cohen from accessing the books and records of the private multi-million dollar company.

 Successfully represented a minority shareholder in proceedings to recover corporate assets misappropriated by a majority shareholder and to dissolve the corporation.